-Most readers are aware that baby boomer and older customers are the single largest economic group in America with annual spending power of more than $2 Trillion.
+Baby Boomer and older customers are the single largest economic group in America, with annual spending power of more than $2 Trillion.
 But be careful what you call them.
 Euphemisms like “elder,” “of a certain age” or “senior” may not go over well.
 Many may become more than a little upset with being labeled.
 After all, they aren’t simply writing a new chapter of their lives, they’re writing a brand new book — and each book is different.

 Emotions Drive the Purchase Decision

-Online messages should resonate with the values and motivators of boomer and older customers.
+Your messages should resonate with the values and motivators of Boomer and older customers.
 For example:

 Anecdotes work well

 When communicating with these markets, storytelling works well, since today’s customer universe is more age-weighted toward mid-life values and there is a definite resistance to neutral information (product-related features).
 Whoever tells the best story wins!
 Go with the grain of the brain and integrate your data into an emotional matrix to satisfy the customer’s need and gauge the potential emotional and experiential quality of the relationship before talking about the product’s benefits and features.